 That means that you will owe $5000 in sales tax for the month of May.
 See why it’s so important to charge your customers that number?
 A mere $5000 can mean the difference between just breaking even and actually making a profit.

 Once you’ve calculated your sales tax, be sure to pay on time so you don’t accrue any penalties and late fees.
 These fees can quickly add up and will soon exceed that original $5000 you were supposed to pay.
 It’s not worth the risk to underpay (or not pay) your taxes on time and in full whenever you are required to do so.
 If you’re not comfortable calculating and paying taxes, hire a professional who can do it for you.
 The small price you pay for her services pales in comparison to the high price you would pay if you failed to file or filed incorrectly.

 Don’t know what the sales tax is in your area?
-Find out here
+Look up your local sales tax information.

 If all of this—learning the language, using accounting software, keeping track of all the numbers, and paying the appropriate taxes—feels overwhelming to you, don’t panic.
 In this case, we suggest you rely on steps two and seven: hire an accountant and outsource your payroll.
 Remember, the relatively small fees you pay for these services (which can be written off as operating expenses) can save you serious time and stress.
 That time and energy can be focused in other areas to help your restaurant remain profitable.